The Indian Private Law Review

 Prof. (Dr.) Nigam Nuggehalli

-Professor and Registrar,
+Professor of Law and Registrar

 National Law School of India University